saintsal/daoistry/content/mindsets/defenders-advantage.md

 If the coordinators are protecting a common good, design for Vetocracy and visibility.
 The Defenders Advantage needs to be done optimising for transparency.
 Everyone affected needs access to see the decision-making apparatus.
 This is usually done with a combination of on-chain voting, public forums and anti-collusion incentives.

 If the coordinators are creating something new, then Defenders' Advantage goes to the doers.
 This requires an Actiocracy where a team can form, capable and committed to the results, and with complete control over their own scope and communication.
 If they are held accountable to their results, then their autonomy supersedes full transparency.
-(When they succeed, and create a common good, transparency and vetocracy get introduced then to defend the assets they created.)
+(When they succeed, and create a common good, transparency and Vetocracy get introduced then to defend the assets they created.)

 This is usually done with subDAOs, squads or other lighter gates on joining collaboration, like multi-sig rights and private communication channels.
 And when it comes to incentives, they're usually aligned to results over participation.